-- 1. Take an HDMI cable and connect one end to the HDMI output port of the video device. - 2.
-Connect the other end of the cable to the HDMI input port on the projector. - In the unlikely event that you connect the projector to a DVD player via the projector's HDMI input and the projected picture displays wrong colors, please change the color space to YUV.
-See "Changing HDMI input settings" on page 25 for details. - The projector is only capable of playing mixed mono audio, even if a stereo audio input is connected.
-See "Connecting audio" on page 17 for details. - The HDMI input is only available on the PJD5134/PJD5234L/PJD5533w models.
+- Take an HDMI cable and connect one end to the HDMI output port of the video device. - 2.
+Connect the other end of the cable to the HDMI input port on the projector.

+(T In the unlikely event that you connect the projector to a DVD player via the projector's HDMI input and the projected picture displays wrong colors, please change the color space to YUV.
+See "Changing HDMI input settings" on page 24 for details.

+The projector is only capable of playing mixed mono audio, even if a stereo audio input is connected.
+See "Connecting audio" on page 17 for details.